heximer/heximer.github.io/about.md

 ## Support and Financial Planning

-Hourly or fixed fee engagements for Financial Planning of Investment Services.
+Hourly or fixed fee engagements for Financial Planning or Investment Services.

 > As a fixed fee, typically ranging from $1,000 to $25,000, depending on the nature and complexity of each client's circumstances.
 > On an hourly basis of $200 per hour.